-"And he told them a parable, saying, "The land of a rich man produced plentifully, and he thought to himself, 'What shall I do, for I have nowhere to store my crops?'And he said, 'I will do this: I will tear down my barns and build larger ones, and there I will store all my grain and my goods.
-And I will say to my soul, "Soul, you have ample goods laid up for many years; relax, eat, drink, be merry."
+"And he told them a parable, saying, 'The land of a rich man produced plentifully, and he thought to himself, 'What shall I do, for I have nowhere to store my crops?
+'And he said, 'I will do this: I will tear down my barns and build larger ones, and there I will store all my grain and my goods.
+And I will say to my soul, 'Soul, you have ample goods laid up for many years; relax, eat, drink, be merry.'
 But God said to him, 'Fool!
-This night your soul is required of you, and the things you have prepared, whose will they be?
-'So is the one who lays up treasure for himself and is not rich toward God."
-(Luke 12:16-21 ESV).
+This night your soul is required of you, and the things you have prepared, whose will they be?'
+So is the one who lays up treasure for himself and is not rich toward God."
+(Luke 12:16-21 ESV.)

-Birds are great flyers, one could say that flying is part of the purpose of a bird; would it not be nice if birds also loved to fly.
+Birds are great flyers.
+One could say that flying is part of the purpose of a bird!
+Would it not be nice if birds also loved to fly?

 There is a joke in South Africa about the Hadeda, a species of Ibis.
-They are fairly big birds, and when startled take off into the air, but when they are 30 or 40 feet up they then turn their attention to their vocal chords, and let out a very loud warning cry that sounds like someone in deep distress.
-The joke is that Hadedas are actually scared of height, and only when they get up to 30 feet in the air does their vertigo kick in, and they start yelling out of fright.
+They are fairly big birds, and when startled they take off into the air and about 30 or 40 feet up they turn their attention to their vocal chords, and let out a very loud warning cry that sounds like someone in deep distress.
+The joke is that Hadedas are actually scared of height, and only when they get up to thirty feet in the air does their vertigo kick in, and they start yelling out of fright!

-I have no evidence that birds are or are not satisfied by flying, or that Hededas are scared of height.
-I can only make assumptions, I'm not a bird.
+I have no evidence that birds are or are not satisfied by flying, or that Hadedas are scared of height.
+I can only make assumptions!

-Wouldn't it be nice if we were satisfied by achieving our purpose, the real one, the God given one.
+But wouldn't it be nice if we were satisfied by achieving our purpose?
+The real one?
+The God-given one?
 Yes, surely it would.
 But that does not mean that our purpose therefore has to be satisfying.
 This is besides the fact that what looks so very satisfying in one moment is not at all satisfying the next.

-I have attended many people's death beds.
+I have attended many people's deathbeds.
 Never once have I heard someone say that they wish they had been able to afford more stuff, or that they had experienced more comfort, or were generally more satisfied.
-If someone has regrets they will be relational regrets 99,9 times out of 100.
+If someone has regrets they will be relational regrets 99.9 times out of a hundred.

-I cannot stress how important it is to get that out the way, the satisfaction thing can be so misleading when we are looking honestly at the purpose of mankind.
+I cannot stress how important it is to get this out the way.
+The satisfaction thing can be so misleading when we are looking honestly at the purpose of mankind.